weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Run this code to add the demo data.

-:::info OpenAI API key in the header
+:::info Cohere API key in the header
-Note that this code includes an additional header for the OpenAI API key.
+Note that this code includes an additional header for the Cohere API key.
 Weaviate uses this key to generate vector embeddings for the data objects as they are being added.
 :::

 <hr/>